How To File Twitch Taxes 1099 Form in 2023

 - 1099 – If you have made more than $600 from the platform, Twitch or another payer of royalties will send you a 1099-K. They will also provide the IRS with these amounts.

-- 1040 SE – Pay estimated taxes on a quarterly basis, as required by law.
+- 1040 SE – Pay estimated taxes every quarter, as required by law.

 - Schedule C – profit or loss from business (has business expenses and income)

-If you found it complicated Feel free to join our community and ask whatever you want.
+If you found it complicated, Please join our community and ask whatever you want.

 #Quick Case Studies